kingston-hackSpace/Interactive_Graphics/README.md

 # Interactive_Graphics

-See below a list of recommended platforms for screen-based interactive graphics that can communicate with physical computing systems such as sensors, microcontrollers and cameras.
+The following is a list of recommended platforms for **screen-based interactive graphics that can communicate with physical computing systems** such as sensors, microcontrollers and cameras.

-All platforms listed are either **open source** or offer **free versions suitable for learning and prototyping**.
+All platforms listed are either **open source or free** (some with limitations).

 ----
 ## p5.js:

 Best used for **2D (and simple 3D) interactive graphics in the browser**.

-Simple interaction through the mouse, keyboard, webcam and audio.
+Suitable for simple interactions through the mouse, keyboard, webcam and audio.

-Interaction with sensor via microcontrollers and Raspberry Pi requires WebSockets, APIs or server bridges.
+Further interactions with sensors (via microcontrollers or Raspberry Pi) requires WebSockets, APIs or server bridges.

 Good choice when a project needs to run online and respond to user input or live data, without complex 3D requirements.